 Undoubtedly, this has put a lot of pressure on financial institutions across the regions.
-Even so, APAC’s prospect is still shining brighter than other regions of the world.
+Even so, APAC’s prospects are still shining brighter than other regions of the world.

 A Window of Opportunities for APAC

-Like the old saying goes “when one door closes, another one opens”, and that door has opened for the APAC region.
+As the old saying goes, “when one door closes, another one opens”, and that door has opened for the APAC region.

-Despite the ongoing pressure from regulators and investors, the APAC region is set for greater growth in the coming years.
-The market is dynamic and full of opportunities from developed markets like Australia, Japan, Hong Kong, and Singapore, to burgeoning markets like India and China.
-We’ll explore three major opportunities that wealth managers need to capture to drive Asia to the next level.
+Despite the ongoing pressure from regulators and investors, the APAC region is set for more significant growth in the coming years.
+The market is dynamic and full of opportunities from developed markets like Australia, Japan, Hong Kong, and Singapore to burgeoning markets like India and China.
+We’ll explore three major options that wealth managers need to capture to drive Asia to the next level.

-The area of passporting is one that is expected to grow significantly over the coming years.
+The area of passporting is expected to grow significantly over the coming years.